Azerbaijan, Georgia and Armenia - The Edge of Europe

 Day 19 - Geghard – Garni - Yerevan

 Drive to the monastery of Geghard, another of Armenia’s UNESCO sites and a fascinating place to explore.
 We then continue to the pagan temple of Garni, very different from other monuments here and perched on the edge of a gorge.
-We descend by 4wd into the gorge then drive to a local village, where we have lunch in a village house and can learn about Armenian cuisine as we watch and help (if you choose) the meal preparation.
+We descend into the gorge then drive to a local village, where we have lunch in a village house and can learn about Armenian cuisine as we watch and help (if you choose) the meal preparation.
 Before arriving back in Yerevan, we stop at a brandy distillery to taste one of Armenia’s most famous products.
 Overnight Hotel Imperial Palace or similar.
 (BLD)

 Geghard